 Browse poems by author, topic, or form on the Poetry Foundation’s website and mobile app.
-In addition to texts and videos, teachers may find helpful the Poetry Foundation’s Learning Lab, which features articles by and about classic and contemporary poets.
-Other highlights include the children’s “Poem of the Day,” podcasts, programming by the Young People’s Poet Laureate, and a glossary of poetic terms.
+In addition to texts and videos, teachers may find helpful the Poetry Foundation’s Learning Lab, which features articles by and about classic and contemporary poets for readers and educators, resources for parents of children ages 0-12, and poems, and articles for teens ages 13-18 .
+Other highlights include podcasts, the children’s “Poem of the Day,” and a glossary of poetic terms.
+Naomi Shihab Nye, now a longtime resident of San Antonio, is the Young People’s Poet Laureate through 2021.

 The Library of Congress has a guide to the poetry-specific resources of their exhibitions and digital collections as well as other online features, including Abraham Lincoln and poetry, poetry written by U.S. presidents, Walt Whitman archival materials, and poetry written in the aftermath of September 11, 2001.

 The Library of Congress Archive of Recorded Poetry and Literature contains recordings of the world’s most celebrated poets reading from their work, including Elizabeth Bishop, Gwendolyn Brooks, Sandra Cisneros, Robert Frost, and Alice Walker.